MMV-Lab/mmv_im2im/docker/tutorial.md

 ### Prerequisite:
 You need to download the docker for your operating system, see the tutorial [here](https://docs.docker.com/get-docker/).
 You also need to install [nvidia-docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#setting-up-nvidia-container-toolkit) if you want to use gpu.
 ### 1. Arm64(Apple M1/2)
-Firstly, pull our image from the dockerfile:
+Firstly, pull our image from the dockerhub:
 ```bash
 docker pull mmvlab/mmv_im2im:v0.4.0_arm64
 ```